Skip to main content

 Phase 2 — Benchmark pilot

-Recruit a small operator cohort, validate submissions, and publish the first benchmark methodology and pilot note.
+Recruit a small restaurant cohort, validate submissions, and publish the first benchmark methodology and pilot note.

 Phase 3 — Premium intelligence